Nero: Early life

-Nero formally entered public life as an adult in 51AD at approximately 14 years old.
+Nero formally entered public life as an adult in AD 51 while 13 years old.
 When he turned 16, Nero married Claudius' daughter (his step-sister), Claudia Octavia.
-Between the years 51AD and 53AD, he gave several speeches on behalf of various communities, including the Ilians; the Apameans (requesting a five-year tax reprieve after an earthquake); and the northern colony of Bologna, after their settlement had suffered a devastating fire.
+Between the years AD 51 and AD 53, he gave several speeches on behalf of various communities, including the Ilians; the Apameans (requesting a five-year tax reprieve after an earthquake); and the northern colony of Bologna, after their settlement had suffered a devastating fire.

-Claudius died in 54AD; many ancient historians claim that he was poisoned by Agrippina.
-Shotter has written that "Claudius' death in 54AD has usually been regarded as an event hastened by Agrippina due to signs that Claudius was showing a renewed affection for his natural son".
-He also notes that among ancient sources, the Roman historian Josephus was uniquely reserved in describing the poisoning as a rumor.
+Claudius died in AD 54; many ancient historians claim that he was poisoned by Agrippina.
+Shotter has written that "Claudius' death...has usually been regarded as an event hastened by Agrippina, due to signs that Claudius was showing a renewed affection for his natural son."
+He notes that among ancient sources, the Roman historian Josephus was uniquely reserved in describing the poisoning as a rumor.
 Contemporary sources differ in their accounts of the poisoning.
 Tacitus says that the poison-maker Locusta prepared the toxin, which was served to the Emperor by his servant Halotus.
 Tacitus also writes that Agrippina arranged for Claudius' doctor Xenophon to administer poison, in the event that the Emperor survived.
 Suetonius differs in some details, but also implicates Halotus and Agrippina.
 Like Tacitus, Cassius Dio writes that the poison was prepared by Locusta, but in Dio's account it is administered by Agrippina instead of Halotus.
 In Apocolocyntosis, Seneca the Younger does not mention mushrooms at all.
 Agrippina's involvement in Claudius' death is not accepted by all modern scholars.

 Before Claudius' death, Agrippina had maneuvered to remove Claudius' sons' tutors in order to replace them with tutors that she had selected.
 She was also able to convince Claudius to replace two prefects of the Praetorian Guard (who were suspected of supporting Claudius' son) with Afranius Burrus (Nero's future guide).
 Since Agrippina had replaced the guard officers with men loyal to her, Nero was subsequently able to assume power without incident.

-Reign (54–68 AD)
+Reign (AD 54–68)

-Most of what we know about Nero's reign comes from three ancient writers: Tacitus, Suetonius, and Greek historian Cassius Dio.

-According to these ancient historians, Nero's construction projects were overly extravagant and the large number of expenditures under Nero left Italy "thoroughly exhausted by contributions of money" with "the provinces ruined".
-Modern historians, though, note that the period was riddled with deflation and that it is likely that Nero's spending came in the form of public-works projects and charity intended to ease economic troubles.
+The main ancient Roman literary sources for Nero's reign are Tacitus, Suetonius and Cassius Dio.
+They found Nero's construction projects overly extravagant and claim that their cost left Italy "thoroughly exhausted by contributions of money" with "the provinces ruined".
+Modern historians note that the period was riddled with deflation and that Nero intended his spending on public-work and charities to ease economic troubles.